Standard Tools

 Tool Binding

-If you want to experiement with bypassing the native Claude computer tool type and just register the computer tool as a normal function based tool then specify the --no-internal-tools
+If you want to experiment with bypassing the native computer tool types and just register the computer tool as a normal function based tool then specify the --no-internal-tools

 generation option as follows: